TheoGuyard/LIBSVMdata.jl/README.md

 * `dataset::String`: Name of the dataset.
 All the available datasets can be found using the `print_datasets()` function.
 * `dense::Bool=false`: If `true`, the feature matrix `A` returned is dense.
 Otherwise, it is sparse.
 * `replace::Bool=false`: If `true`, the dataset is re-downloaded even if it already exists in the dataset directory.
-* `normalize::Bool=false`: If `true`, the columns of the matrix A are normalized to one.
-If the dataset is a regression one, the response y is also normalized to one.
 * `verbose::Bool=true`: If `true`, toggle verbosity.